Aaron-Hsieh-0129/2D-Vector-Vorticity-Model/docs/api/README.rst

 1. Install netcdf-cxx, petsc.

    It's a little bit complicated to install libraries for C/C++.
-I will provide a tutorial for installing C/C++ compiler and the libraries in another file `here <./api/install_compilers_libraries.html>`_.
+I will provide a tutorial for installing C/C++ compiler and the libraries in another file `here <./api/install_compilers_libraries.html>`_ (If the link doesn't work, find this in the 2DVVM documentation).
 Here, you don't need to have sudo privilege to install anything.

 2. Link the installed libraries.